rayzurr/notebook/log.md

 # 2024 Log

+## May 06
+- Attend coaching consultation

 ## May 05
-- Agenda Notes for James
+- Agenda Notes for coaching session
 - Rest day

 ## May 04